The vesting process is changing. Vesting will now be automatic.

-Vesting means you have enough service to earn a future retirement benefit.
+Vesting is earning the right to a future retirement benefit.
+A member automatically vests once they have eight years of credited service, six years of which must be full-time-equivalent employment.
+Vesting simply means you have enough service to earn a future retirement benefit.
 This is different than being eligible to retire, which is when you meet both service and age criteria.
-You will only need to vest if you leave employment before you are eligible to retire.

 How Vesting Works

-When you vest, you don’t receive a retirement benefit right away.
-Vesting reserves your right to draw a benefit in the future – when you are eligible.
-The benefit at that time will be based upon the final average compensation and service credit you had accrued before termination.
+Vesting is important if you leave employment before you are eligible to retire.
+As a vested member, you don’t receive a retirement benefit right away.
+Instead, you will draw a benefit in the future – when you are eligible.
+The benefit at that time will be based upon the final average compensation and service credit you had accrued before leaving employment.

 Zoey, age 33, terminates with 9 years of service.
-If she elects a vested benefit, she may draw benefits at age 65.
+If she leaves her benefit intact, she may draw benefits at age 65.

 - Often, a retirement benefit over one’s lifetime has a greater value than the amount of the accumulated contributions.

-- Choosing a vested benefit ensures you will receive an income from OPERS during your retirement years or provide a survivor benefit in the event of death.
+- A vested benefit ensures you will receive an income from OPERS during your retirement years or provide a survivor benefit in the event of death.